anras5/anras.github.io/content/posts/go-docker.md

 ### What we will build

-At the end of this tutorial you will build a simple web server in Go with one endpoint running in Docker container.
+At the end of this tutorial you will build a simple web server in Go with one endpoint running in a Docker container.

 ### Prerequisites

-This tutorial assumes you have already installed Go programming language and Docker on your machine.
+This tutorial assumes you have already installed the Go programming language and Docker on your machine.
 If not, head over to the documentation for steps on how to do that.

 - [Go](https://go.dev/dl/)
 - [Docker](https://www.docker.com/)